amelie-girard7/Timetravel/src/docs/results_T5.md

 ## Enhanced Strategy for Adapting Story Endings to Counterfactual Scenarios

-Tackling the issue of the model duplicating the original ending instead of adjusting it to suit the counterfactual scenario with minimal alterations, this approach aims to enhance the model's ability to modify story endings based on counterfactual situations.
+Tackling the prediction issue of the model duplicating the original ending instead of adjusting the original ending to suit the counterfactual scenario, this approach aims to enhance the model's ability to modify story endings based on counterfactual situations.
 By thorough preprocessing, careful modification of inputs, specific weighting of tokens, and the use of an adaptable loss function, the model is equipped to grasp the subtleties present in the training data, leading to the production of story endings that are contextually consistent and conform to the outlined counterfactual scenarios with minimum changes to the original endings.

 ### 1. Dataset Manipulation: Advanced NLP Techniques for Precise Difference Marking